- 1 The Cloister, Sea Island, Georgia

 The Best Island Hotels in the World (IOHO)

-Islands come in all shapes and sizes, from a tiny windswept getaway home to a vibrant arts community to a white-sand escape perfect for water sports to a verdant country idyll where roaring fires replace lapping waves (hey, they don’t call Ireland the Emerald Isle for nothing).
-We’ve rounded up nine of the world’s best island hotels, as varied as they are beautiful, to help you plan your next trip no matter what you have in mind.
+Islands come in a million different shapes and sizes, from a tiny windswept getaways to white-sand escapes perfect for water sports to lush countryside idylls where roaring fires replace lapping waves.
+We’ve rounded up nine of the world’s best island hotels to help you plan your next trip—no matter what you have in mind.

 The Cloister, Sea Island, Georgia